 Transitions to sidewalks, curb edges, handicap ramps, doorways, etc. should be prepared to accept the new lift of asphalt by edge milling, essentially grinding out a section of asphalt, along them to allow us to tie in smoothly with the new asphalt layer..

 Step 3: Clean and Tack Coat

-The parking lot is swept clean of debris and a tack coat is sprayed on the surface of the existing asphalt.
+The parking lot or road is swept clean of debris and a tack coat is sprayed on the surface of the existing asphalt.
 Tack helps the new asphalt course adhere to the old surface.

 Step 4: Place Asphalt Overlay